 Before diving in I would recommend you to bookmark this page for future reference.

-I personally tried and tested almost every editor out there (Including premium one too, except I didn’t pay for it ;)) and the only Editor I Stuck for more than one and half year till now is the Atom editor.
+I personally tried and tested almost every editor out there (Including premium one too, except I didn’t pay for it ;)) and the only Editor I Stuck for more than one and half year till now is the Visual studio code editor

-Atom is open source, configurable and modular.
-You can customize the editor the way you want to suits your need.
+VSCode is an open source project by Microsoft team.
+You can customize the editor using configuration and there are tons of extensions to improve your workflow.
 If you haven’t tried it yet, give it a shot.

-If you are already using it, check out our must-have packages for Atom post.
-This post was recommended by TechCrunch so don’t doubt about its quality 🙂
+If you are already using it, check out our must-have packages for VSCode editor article.

-I love Git as source code management system.
+I love Git as a source code management system.
 Github.com provides us the interface and mechanism to host our code for free and share it.
 I use it on a daily basis and you can check out my Github profile here.

 Tip: If you are a CS student or a developer no matter from where you must have Github profile and some piece of good code you have written hosted there.
 I got so many job opportunities just because my Github profile is good.
 Maybe something to look at 🙂

 I professionally use Jenkins as continuous code deployment tool.
 I have deployed code on major infrastructures such as Amazon, Rackspace etc.

 For this blog, I use various Servers host my live demo in order to save up some cost.
 Here is few of them.